aurielfournier/CV/new_CV.md

 > **As Instructor**

+**Instructor** US Department of Agriculture - New Orleans, LA _Data Carpentry Workshop_  June 2016
+Taught a two-day workshop on reproducible research and programming in R, SQL and Open Refine. [materials](https://github.com/aurielfournier/2016-06-15-USDA-NOLA)

-**Instructor** University of Conneticut - Department of Ecology and Evolutionary Biology
+**Instructor** University of Connecticut - Department of Ecology and Evolutionary Biology
 _Software Carpentry Workshop_  March 2016
 Taught a two-day workshop on reproducible research and programming in R, Unix Shell and Git. [materials](https://github.com/butterflyology/2016-03-21-UConn)